History Department News

 Traci Rucker (2002) completed her MA in Public History at IUPUI.
 She currently serves as Program Coordinator for the Visiting Scholar Programs at the Center for Advanced Holocaust Studies at the United States Holocaust Memorial Museum.

 David Shahbodaghi (2010) is in medical school at West Virginia University and is a Second Lt. in the U.S. Army.

 Sam Stevenson (2008) is the Vice-President at Reserve Orthodontic Lab in Medina, OH.

 Princess Tarrance (2009) worked as a College Access Advisor for the Cincinnati Youth Collaborative Project REACH through Americorps in 2009-2010.
-She is currently enrolled in the MPA program at Bowling Green University, with a focus on NGO and non-profit management.
+She completed the MPA program at Bowling Green University, with a focus on NGO and non-profit management, in 2013.